OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

    # run this cell
    domain_client.datasets

 Awesome 👏 !!
-You have uploaded the dataset onto your Domain node.
+You have uploaded the dataset onto your Domain node
 -----------------------------------------------------------------

 By uploading the dataset onto the Domain Node, Data Owners are opening